annasiwiecka/Task-Management/README.md

 ## PROJECT

-- Images can be different, I took the screenshots on a bigger and smaller monitor to make the view as good as possible
+- Images can be different, I took the screenshots on a bigger and smaller monitor to make the view as good as possible for each page.

 ### Registration, Login